Article Overview: Historic Sites In Georgia

 10. Jefferson Davis Memorial Historic Site

-The Jefferson Davis Memorial Historic Site is a 13-acre historic site that has a museum, small trail, picnic tables, and a gift shop.
+The Jefferson Davis Memorial Historic Site is a state park located in Irwin County, Georgia.
+The park is situated on a 13-acre site that includes a museum, a gift shop, and a memorial to Davis.

 9. Fort Frederica National Monument